An asymptotic shape theorem for additive random linear growth models: A class of random linear growth models

 \end{enumerate} \end{definition}

-The second condition means that the growth of the set of points satisfying $(P)$ is at most linear (AML), at least linear (ALL) and, if the extinction time $\tau$ is finite, then it is small (SC for small clusters in analogy with percolation vocabulary).
-Since \mbox{$\P(\tau=+\infty)>0$}, we will work with the probability conditioned to survive: \mbox{$\Pbarre=\P(.| \tau=+\infty)$}.
+Condition~(2) means that the growth of the set of points satisfying $P$ is at most linear (AML), at least linear (ALL) and, if the extinction time $\tau$ is finite, then it is small (SC for small clusters, in analogy with percolation vocabulary).
+A model in $\mathcal{C}\cap \mathcal{C}_L$ is called a \emph{random linear growth model}.